-- Extends roof’s life for 10 years or more
+- Extends roof’s life for 5+ years

 - Comprehensive in scope and time

-- A long-term investment into your building
+- A long-term investment to protect your building

 “In spring 2015 I was faced with the task of updating a 40-year-old steel roof.
 Moser Roofing suggested a silicone roof coating to refurbish the exiting steel roof.
 Their pricing was competitive, but the product knowledge and customer service was what sold the job.
 Josh took the time to explain the process and bring in the product supplier rep to answer all my questions prior to the installation.
 The crew was on time in completing the project, and there were no unexpected surprises.
 The new roof has performed great, and I would recommend Moser Roofing for all your roofing needs.”